open-telemetry/oteps/text/trace/0205-messaging-semantic-conventions-context-propagation.md

 2. An additional _transport context layer_ allows correlating the producer and the consumer with an intermediary.
 It also allows correlating multiple intermediaries among each other.
 The transport context can be changed by intermediaries, according to intermediary instrumentations.
-Intermediaries that are not instrumented might simply drop the transport context.

    This layer helps to gain insights into details of the message transport.